Use Advanced search for multiple words and phrases

 Methanol test described at Journey to Forever (see above).

-If there was an incomplete reaction and various glycerides remain in the "biodiesel", they will remain undissolved in the methanol and form a residue at the bottom; reprocessing is in order (above).
+If there was an incomplete reaction and various glycerides remain in the "biodiesel", they will remain undissolved in the methanol and form a residue at the bottom; reprocessing is in order (below).
 If the entire sample of biodiesel dissolves in the methanol, but the wash test resulted in a thicker than "paper-thin" middle layer, the problem is soap formation.
-If using virgin oil (or low-titrating WVO) and too much soap forms, consider the possibility of water contamination or inaccurate measurements/calculations.
+If using new oil (or low-titrating WVO) and too much soap forms, consider the possibility of water contamination or inaccurate measurements/calculations.

-Example: During methanol recovery (from glycerin mix) one must consider water contamination in the distillate.
+Example: During methanol recovery (from the glycerine mix) one must consider water contamination in the distillate.
 Using the recovered methanol may result in a complete reaction with little soap (good methanol), complete reaction with more soap than expected (some water contamination), or incomplete reaction with a lot of soap (serious water contamination).

 The more serious problems are invariably associated with the last liters of methanol that were distilled.
 I have had a similar experience using the last gallons of methanol from a barrel.
 As the barrel empties, water in the air condenses, with more water in the final gallons.